Jacobprojects/UACJ-Robotica/README.md

 ## UACJ-Robotica
-Este repo esta dedicado para los ejercicios y tareas de la clase de 20210206 IIM-4313-96 E ROBOTICA
+This repository was created for the subject of 20210206 IIM-4313-96 E ROBOTICA

 ### Program Requirements
 - C++